RBA Meeting Schedule 2026

 What is the cash rate right now?

-Will the RBA raise rates at the May 2026 meeting?
+Will the RBA raise rates at the June 2026 meeting?

 This page is updated after each RBA decision.
 Dates are sourced from the official RBA Board Meeting Schedules.
-Last updated: 20 April 2026.
+Last updated: 7 May 2026

 This article is for general informational purposes only and does not constitute financial advice.
 Always consult a registered financial adviser for advice specific to your situation.